 New Year's Concert

-The 2025 Vienna Philharmonic New Year's Concert takes place on January 1, 2025, under the baton of Maestro Riccardo Muti in the Golden Hall of the Musikverein in Vienna.
+The 2026 Vienna Philharmonic New Year's Concert takes place January 1, 2026, for the first time under the baton of Maestro Yannick Nézet-Séguin in the Golden Hall of the Musikverein in Vienna.

 Musikverein, Golden Hall, Vienna, Austria